 When Did You Start Working on Sophie?

-My friend and neighbor Hélène and I share a love for crochet, so we get together at least once a week to crochet together.
+My friend and neighbour Hélène and I share a love for crochet, so we get together at least once a week to crochet together.
 We both loved Sophie’s Garden, so when the Universe CAL was announced, we just had to make it.
 We started on February 21 (the day after my birthday).

 I was in Spain the week before to celebrate my and my mums birthday (the 13th).
 I got back in the early afternoon on the 21st and that evening we started our journey.